Nikon F2: Viewfinders

 Manufactured from 1973 to 1977, the F2S Photomic used the DP-2 head.
 Although it looked very different, the DP-2 was functionally very similar to the DP-1.
 It substituted an all-solid-state light-both-LEDs exposure control system using two arrow-shaped light-emitting diode (LED) over/underexposure indicators for better visibility in low light situations and better overall reliability.
 This was important, because the DP-2's CdS meter had better low-light sensitivity than the DP-1—down to Exposure Value (EV) −2, instead of EV 1, at ASA 100.
 A chrome Nikon F2S Photomic with Nikkor 50 mm f/1.4 lens had a US list price of $961 in 1976.
 Note: SLRs were usually discounted 30 to 40 percent from list.

 With the DP-3 head, the camera became the F2SB Photomic, available 1976 to 1977.
 The DP-3 introduced three innovations: a silicon photodiode light meter (a first for Nikon SLRs) for faster and more accurate light readings, a five-stage center-the-LED exposure control system using +/o/− LEDs, and an eyepiece blind.

 These three early Photomic heads required Nikon F-mount lenses with a meter coupling shoe ("rabbit ears", see above).
 Rabbit ear lenses required a special mounting procedure.
-After mounting, the lens aperture ring must be turned back and forth to the smallest aperture (largest f-stop number) and then to the largest aperture (smallest f-stop number) to ensure that the lens and the head couple properly (Nippon Kogaku called it indexing the maximum aperture of the lens—users called it the Nikon Shuffle!) and meter correctly.
+After mounting, the lens aperture ring must be turned back and forth to the smallest aperture (largest f-stop number) and then to the largest aperture (smallest f-stop number) to ensure that the lens and the head couple properly (Nikon called it indexing the maximum aperture of the lens—users called it the Nikon Shuffle) and meter correctly.
 This system seems unwieldy to today's photographers, but it was second nature to Nikon and Nikkormat camera using photographers of the 1960s and 1970s.